harshadmanglani/splitwise/README.md

       1. percentages
       2. absolute amounts
    3. they can exclude a particular user from the expense altogether
+4. Create an expense group of users
+5. Simplify payments in a group

 ## Future scope
 1. Add reminders
 2. Integrate with collect flows for P2P (Gpay, PayTM)
 3. Add update history in expenses API
-4. Create a group of users where adding a new expense will by default split the amount equally
-5. Simplify payments in a group

 ## APIs
 ```